RossBencina/QueueWorld/README.md

 Concurrent data structures
 --------------------------

-**QwMpmcPopAllLifoStack** -- a multiple-producer multiple-consumer (MPMC) LIFO stack that supports push() and pop_all() operations, but not pop().
+**QwMpmcPopAllLifoStack** -- a multiple-producer multiple-consumer LIFO stack that supports push() and pop_all() operations, but not pop().

-**QwMpscFifoQueue** -- a multiple-producer single-consumer (MPSC) FIFO stack.
+**QwMpscFifoQueue** -- a multiple-producer single-consumer FIFO stack.
 Useful for a server thread that receives requests sent from many client threads.

-**QwSpscUnorderedResultQueue** -- a single-producer single-consumer (SPSC) "relaxed order" queue for returning results from a server thread to a client.
+**QwSpscUnorderedResultQueue** -- a single-producer single-consumer "relaxed order" queue for returning results from a server thread to a client.
 Includes a client-side counter for tracking expected vs. received results.

 **QwNodePool** -- a concurrent freelist that allocates and frees fixed-size nodes from a fixed-size node pool.
 Guarantees cache-line alignment of each node to avoid false sharing.